 Nationwide gives an example of £1,200 on its FlexDirect account, which charges no interest at all and no fees for the first 12 months.

-To qualify for these perks you need to be able to deposit at least £500 a month, set up at least two direct debits and pay a £2 monthly account fee.
-You'll get an interest-free overdraft for four months (representative £1,200) so long as you use the bank's 'dedicated switching service' to transfer over your direct debits.
+To qualify for these perks you need to be able to deposit at least £500 a month, set up at least two direct debits and pay a £2 monthly account fee (rising to £5 per month in January).
+There will be no overdraft usage fee for the first four months

-With the Santander Everyday account, you can get the same interest-free overdraft of up to £1,200 for four months but you don’t have to pay the £2 monthly fee and you won’t earn cashback.
+With the Santander Everyday account, you can get the same fee-free overdraft for four months but you don’t have to pay the £2 monthly fee and you won’t earn cashback.

 After four months, both accounts will apply a 'usage fee' of £1 a day.

 Alternatively you can get a £500 overdraft from First Direct with its 1st Account, of which the first £250 is absolutely interest-free.